7even/vkontakte_api/README.md

 # become true or false
 @vk.is_app_user? # => false

-# when ВКонтакте is supposed to obtain list of parameters
+# when VKontakte is supposed to obtain list of parameters
 # separated by commas, then one can pass an array
 users = @vk.users.get(uids: [1, 2, 3])